blacksaildivision/vjslider/README.md

 Development
 -----------
-vjslider is build with WebPack and Gulp.
+vjslider is build with WebPack.
 WebPack is responsible for building and linting JS files, building CSS from Sass files.
 If you need pure ES6 version, use script from ./src directory.

 Install dependencies, webpack and run local server